Caryn Martin

 Artist Statement

 In addition to large-scale paper works, my practice includes mixed media pieces on panel.
-Inspired by weather patterns, nature, bodies of water, fire and smoke, these are created from repurposed monotype remnants, acrylic, and ink.
+Inspired by weather, nature, bodies of water, fire and smoke, these are created from repurposed monotype remnants, acrylic, and ink.
 While my installations are temporary and ever-changing, these collages contain the materials in a more permanent form.
 In these works, the shifting elements--water, fire, mist, and air--are held for a moment in time.

 The 2023 installation "Tomorrow's Storm" was inspired by the idiom "red sky in the morning, sailors take warning," and driven by a fear of future unpredictable storms.
 This temporary installation in Baltimore's Innovation Center was impacted by the shifting light throughout the day: the reds of the translucent window panel were more evident in the morning, while the dark values in the piece became more prominent by mid-day.
 By early evening, the intense late-day window light broke through all layers of this immersive installation.
 Ultimately, "Tomorrow's Storm" reflected a balance of apprehension and hope.